barrybecker4/bxbot/bxbot-strategies/src/main/java/com/gazbert/bxbot/strategies/README.md

  - cd bxbox-app-1.0.1
  - ./bxbot.sh start
  - For successive times do: ./gradlew clean build buildTarGzipDist

+### Output:

+ - Look in build/distributions/bxbox-app-1.0.1/logs/bxbot.log
  - To view record of transactions in db:
     - Look in the h2 db (see local application.properties for instructions how to view in browser)
     - H2 data persisted in ~/.h2

-### Output:

- Look in build/distributions/bxbox-app-1.0.1/logs/bxbot.log

 ### Use REST API: http://localhost:8080/swagger-ui.html
  - Since the H2 is now persistent, only once,